ruv/easyforth/index.markdown

 ### `do loop`

-`do loop` in Forth most closely resembles a `for` loop in most C-based languages.
+`do loop` in Forth most closely resembles a `for` loop in most C-like languages.
 In the body of a `do loop`, the special word `i` pushes the current loop index onto the stack.